masonchenus/Multi-purpose-repo/Privacy-Policy.md

 - International users accessing the Services from any jurisdiction

 **YOUR AGREEMENT TO THIS POLICY:**
 By accessing, browsing, or using the Services in any way, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.
-If you do not agree to the terms and conditions outlined herein, you must immediately cease your access to and use of the Services.
+If you do not agree to the terms and conditions outlined herein, you must immediately halt your access to and use of the Services.
 Your continued use of the Services constitutes your acceptance of this Privacy Policy and any modifications we may make to it from time to time.

 **Effective Date:** December 10, 2025
 **Last Updated:** December 10, 2025